-The second issue of our ‘Ways of Seeing’ Magazine is out now.
-We are delighted to include articles from a great variety of contributors including River Holme Connections, who are leading the way in improving the quality, access and understanding of the Holme River and its tributaries.
-Paul Knights weaves a rich tapestry out of the West Yorkshire Landscape, exploring past, present and future land uses.
-Harriet Thew is a PhD Researcher at the Priestly Centre in Leeds, and studies the UN Framework Convention on Climate Change and how young people can engage with this process.
-Marc Yeats is an internationally renowned contemporary classical music composer – and through his article we not only see but start to hear the landscapes of West Yorkshire.
-Plus, our own Trustee Marion takes us for a walk through Bronte Country.
+The second issue of our ‘Ways of Seeing’ Magazine.
+We are delighted to include articles from a great variety of contributors, including River Holme Connections, who are leading the way in improving the quality, access and understanding of the Holme River and its tributaries.
+Paul Knights weaves a rich tapestry out of the West Yorkshire Landscape, exploring past, present, and future land uses.
+Harriet Thew is a PhD Researcher at the Priestly Centre in Leeds and studies the UN Framework Convention on Climate Change and how young people can engage with this process.
+Marc Yeats is an internationally renowned contemporary classical music composer – and through his article, we not only see but start to hear the landscapes of West Yorkshire.
+Our trustee Marion also takes us for a walk through Bronte Country.

 We hope you enjoy the issue and hearing about new ways of seeing West Yorkshire.
 Please share it with your family and friends.Ways of Seeing - Issue #2

 We are pleased to announce the publication of our first online Ways of Seeing magazine.
 This brings some of the stories that we have been hearing together to celebrate our countryside.

 This issue includes a fantastic mix of viewpoints.
 We explore the essence of West Yorkshire through a camera lens, we hear about researching earthworms at the University of Leeds, have a glimpse behind the scenes of filming Gentleman Jack, take a dip in Gaddings Dam, find out about making sausages a local business and confront some sculpture in the landscape.